felix-hilden/antero/README.md

 * **visualisations and measures** - easy ways to view and measure results
     * U-matrix - visualise or measure map topology by average distance from a node to its neighbours
     * heatmap - visualise where input data is projected on the map, if labels are passed creates a figure for each class
+    * pie charts - visualise data with labels, each node as a pie chart of classes
+    * RGB images - visualise two or three classes and amount of data samples as brightness in an image
     * topological error - percentage of best-matching units for which the second-best-matching unit is not a neighbour
+    * embedding accuracy - percentage of features for which the nodes' distribution is similar to training data
 * **n-dimensional** - any number of map dimensions can be specified, though visualisations are only supported for two-dimensional maps.
 * **built-in serialisation** - just call `save` and `load`